Legume

 Flavor Profile

-Deep, soil-like undertones characteristic of most legumes, particularly lentils and chickpeas
+Deep, soil-like mineral quality present in most legumes, particularly pronounced in lentils and black beans

 Seasonality

-Dried legumes available year-round; fresh legume pods peak in late spring through early fall
+Dried legumes available year-round; fresh legumes peak in spring-early summer (May-July)

 Best Months